Maggie Q: 2006–2013: Hollywood career and Nikita

-2014–present
+Since 2014

-In 2014, Q played the role of Dauntless faction member Tori Wu, in the film Divergent, the adaptation of the same-titled novel.
+In 2014, Q played the role of Dauntless faction member Tori Wu, in the film Divergent, the adaptation of the eponymous novel.
 Q reprised her role in the sequel to Divergent, The Divergent Series: Insurgent, which began filming on May 27, 2014, and was released on March 20, 2015.
-She also starred in the CBS drama series Stalker by Kevin Williamson as Detective Beth Davis along with Dylan McDermott and Mariana Klaveno.
+She also starred in the CBS drama series Stalker by Kevin Williamson as Detective Beth Davis along with Mariana Klaveno and Dylan McDermott.
 The series premiered on October 1, 2014, for the 2014–15 fall television season.
 The series was ordered for a full season on October 27, 2014.
 The series however was canceled after one season, leaving the show on a cliffhanger.
 In October 2013, Q started filming for The Crash, starring alongside Frank Grillo, AnnaSophia Robb, Dianna Agron, John Leguizamo, Ed Westwick, Mary McCormack, Christopher McDonald and Minnie Driver.
 The film was directed by Aram Rappaport and produced by Hilary Shor, Atit Shah and Aaron Becker.
 The Crash had a direct-to-VOD and limited release on January 13, 2017, in North America.

 She reprised her role in The Divergent Series: Allegiant, the third installment of the Divergent series, which was released on March 18, 2016.
 In February 2016, it was announced that she would co-star opposite Kiefer Sutherland in the ABC drama series Designated Survivor as Hannah Wells, a leading FBI agent.
 The show was renewed by Netflix for a third and final season, which was released on June 7, 2019.
 However, her character was killed off early in the final season.

-In December 2020, she portrayed Sarah in the upcoming Fox comedy series Pivoting.
+In December 2020, she portrayed Sarah in the Fox comedy series Pivoting.
 She starred as an assassin in The Protégé, an action film featuring Samuel L. Jackson and Michael Keaton, which was released to theaters August 20, 2021.
+In March 2024, it was announced that she was cast as Homicide Detective Renée Ballard in the Bosch spin-off series centered around Michael Connelly's character.
+She is investigating cold cases with the help of Harry Bosch (Titus Welliver).

 Personal life

 After meeting her Stalker co-star Dylan McDermott on-set in early 2014, their engagement was announced on January 14, 2015.
 They stated in 2017 that they were not in any rush to be married.
 They ended their relationship in February 2019.

 Q has five tattoos: a cross on her right forearm; Tibetan script and a little triangle on her left forearm; a Zulu proverb on her side—"umuntu ngumuntu ngabantu", which means "a person's character is made by the collective"; and one of a phoenix on her left hip, which she has had to conceal for most of her roles except Nikita.
 She suffered temporary hearing loss in her right ear after her eardrum was damaged during an explosive stunt in 2010.

-She owns a house in Pound Ridge, New York.